Fedack/PiShockDocs/docs/PiVault.md

 | 2   | No Reset          | Click to Enable Preserving the session.
 Unlocking with this option checked will Preserve the currently running session. |                                         |
 | 3   | Cancel Button     | Click to Cancel the Unlock                                                                                              |
 | 4   | Confirm Button     | Click to Confirm the configuration and to Unlock

+**Note: It is currently possible that a server restart wipes the unlock allowance.
+This will be changed in the future but currently allow unlock will not work beyond 6 hours at the maximum.**

 ---
 ### 1.4.
 Time Settings & Starting a Session